The Longchen Harmony

 "Knower of the Vast Space"

-introduction: choose a color, see and listen simultaneously !
+choose a color, see and listen synchronic !

 The mind is the basis, the light behind the projector.
 The basic potential of the mind provides the space in which subject and object manifest, in which perception, thinking, emotions, language and concepts come into existence.
 One way to express this creative space is through light, sound and movement.
 Both color and music contain harmonies, forms and qualities that reflect their structure and composition.
 These harmonies, forms and qualities correspond to particular qualified spatial units or harmony fields.